 You need sales history for sales to start coming in

-You’ve gone through the approval process and now you’re just waiting for the sales to start rolling in… Except it’s been weeks and nothing is happening.
+You’ve gone through the approval process and now you’re (finally) waiting for the sales to start rolling in… Except it’s been weeks and nothing is happening.
 This is when you’ll likely start to realize that in order for Amazon’s algorithm to really start working its magic in your favor, you need some history in your account.
 Amazon wants to see that sales are coming through, that you’re shipping on time, packages are getting delivered and customers are happy.
 Until then, you may be hearing crickets instead of seeing dollar signs.
 Even if you’re running Amazon ads, that sales history in your account is really the only thing that’s going to start moving the needle.

-How are you supposed to get sales right when you’re starting out without Amazon’s help?
+How are you supposed to get sales when you’re first starting out without Amazon’s help?
 You’ll have to think creatively.
 If you already have traffic and sales coming in through your website, reach out to your current customers and ask them to help you out by making their next purchase on Amazon.
 Utilize your network of friends and family, who are undoubtedly dying to try your product anyway!

 With Park Perfection, as soon as we started getting some sales and reviews in our account, things started turning the corner for us.
 Our ads were suddenly doing well.
 Orders were rolling in.
 We just needed that little push in the beginning to get us over the hump.
 We sent an email out to all of our customers letting them know we were getting started on Amazon and asking them to place their orders there instead of on our website.
 This helped tremendously.

 Reviews are key